The role of the School

 The school has a responsibility to monitor every pupil’s attendance and to report any half-day absences as either Authorised or Unauthorised.

-Family Holidays and Other Absences
+Family Holidays and Other Absences:

 Education (Pupil Registration) (England) Regulations 2006, which came into force on 1st September 2013 state that Head teachers may not grant any leave of absence for holidays during the term time unless there are exceptional circumstances; in these cases it is the Head teacher who determines the number of days a child can be away from school if the leave is granted.